Skip to content

 • source_code_url is the URL of the source code repository for the specific shacl-vue instance

-The HTML page title is set in shacl-vue/src/components/ShaclVue.vue based on values in the configuration file (config.json).
+The HTML page title of the main application is set in shacl-vue/src/components/ShaclVue.vue based on values in the configuration file (config.json).
 The app uses the following priority when setting the title:

 1. IF page_title is defined, use it;